Screen-Time Recommendations for Children: Research Based Tips

-What is true is that in the United States, 91 percent of children between the ages of 2 and 17 play video games (NPD Group, 2011).
+Did you know in the United States alone, 91 percent of children between the ages of 2 and 17 play video games (NPD Group, 2011)?
 In that same group, looking solely at teenagers, 99 percent are boys and 94 percent are girls (Lenhart et al., 2008).
 That’s a vast majority of children playing video games anytime, any day of the week.
-This leaves many parents scratching their head wondering how to approach the subject of gaming addiction and screen-time limitations.

 Screen-Time Recommendations for Children